CE-Programming/toolchain/docs/static/printf.rst

     }

-Using The printf Functions
+Using the printf functions
 --------------------------

 All the `printf` and related functions are defined in the standard `stdio.h` header, and can be used just as they would in any normal C program.

-The output of character text is done via the `printchar` function, which is a special toolchain function that by default prints to the OS homescreen.
+The output of character text is done via the `outchar` function, which is a special toolchain function that by default prints to the OS homescreen.
 It's prototype looks like this:

 .. code-block:: c

-    void printchar(char character);
+    void outchar(char character);

 Reimplement this function in your program in any source file to change how characters are printed.
 For example, a horrid implementation of this function might look like the one below, which just prints to the OS homescreen.

 .. code-block:: c

-    void printchar(char character)
+    void outchar(char character)
     {
         char str[2] = { character, '\0' };

         os_PutStrFull(str);
     }

-As an additional note, the `printchar` function is used by the standard `putchar` and `puts` functions -- even if you have disabled the other printf functions, these two will still work as expected.
+As an additional note, the `outchar` function is used by the standard `putchar` and `puts` functions -- even if you have disabled the other printf functions, these two will still work as expected.